judwhite/IdSharp/README.md

 ## Project Status

-- Complete, but not maintained.
-Issues and Pull Requests are lower priority.
+- Complete, but not actively maintained.
+Issues and Pull Requests may be responded to slowly.

 ## License